David K. Song, Board Chair

 Zu Kim, Secretary

-Zu Kim is a software engineer at Google and formerly a research engineer at the University of California at Berkeley.
+Zu Kim is a software engineer at Google and formerly a research engineer at the UC Berkeley.
 Zu has been a volunteer at KRC since 1996 and joined the board five years ago.
 He is also a performing member of HanNuRI Korean American Cultural Troupe and the former president of the Young Korean United of Los Angeles.

 John Choi, Treasurer